JohnStephens1/fancy-german/README.md

 1. Download the Linux release and unpack it.
 1. Place `fancy_german_v5` file into the `/usr/share/X11/xkb/symbols` directory.
 2. Open `evdev.xml` located in `/usr/share/X11/xkb/rules` using `sudo gedit evdev.xml`.
 3. Search for `/layoutList`.
-Right above that insert the following code block so that the indentations match:.
+Right above that insert the following code block so that the indentations match:

 ```
     <layout>